(Disclosure: Some of the links below may be affiliate links)

 A bear market is a bad time to change your asset allocation.
 Most likely, your decisions will be driven by emotions or panic.
 But once a bear market has ended, it may be a good time to do so.

 Based on your asset allocation, your unrealized losses during the bear market would vary.
 If you are 100% in stocks, you may have seen your portfolio halve in value.
-But if you have more bonds, it would have been better.
+But if you had more bonds, it would have been better.

 If you felt during the bear market that you could not take it, then maybe you have too large an allocation to stocks in your portfolio.
 In that case, it might be useful to increase your allocation to bonds for the future.